 Check out our 121 growth hacks eBook 👉🏼 here.

 Mostly, the statistics prove that Africa is one of the most significant emerging online markets in the world.
-What we don’t see from the figures above is that more and more Africans are entering the consumer class.
-Tens of millions have been emerging from poverty in recent years.
+What we don’t see from the figures above is that more and more people are entering the consumer class.
+Making Africa one of the fastest-growing consumer-driven markets in the world.

-The consumers might be on the younger side but don’t think the older Africans aren’t getting with the times.
-If this seems far-fetched, then it’s worth mentioning that I received a Facebook invite a few weeks ago, nothing special you might say, except that it was from one of the elders I befriended while working in a remote village in Liberia, West Africa.
+The consumers might be on the younger side but don’t think older Africans aren’t getting with the times.
+If this seems far-fetched, then it’s worth mentioning that I received a Facebook invite a few weeks ago, nothing special you might think, except that it was from one of the elders I befriended while working in a remote village in Liberia, West Africa.
 Amara is a 73-year-old Liberian who can’t read or write English.
-Irrespective of that, we’re now connected on Facebook and communicate in our own way using video and pictures.
+Irrespective of that, we’re now connected on Facebook and communicate via videos and pictures.

 Ok, so you should be convinced the numbers make sense, but what makes it so difficult then?